 Transitional Living Program (TLP)

-Sixteen slots in shared suites in multi-family houses.
+Thirteen slots in shared suites in multi-family houses.
 TLP is for people living with HIV who are homeless and also dually diagnosed.
 Maximum time of residence is twenty-four months.
 Required to commit to substance-free living.
-Income is not required.
-Program fee.

 Supportive Living Program (SLP)

-Forty units in private apartments in the community.
+Thirty-five units in private apartments in the community.
 These two programs provides permanent subsidized housing for homeless people who are living with HIV.
-Rent is 30% of income and the client subsidy pays the remainder.

 Our short-term measure for the success of these programs consists in the number of individuals that we can help to secure housing.
 Evidence shows that people with HIV/AIDS are healthier when they have housing so we are trying to reach as many people as possible in the short-term to ensure that their medical, mental health, and housing status improves.